-- After the five weeks of lessons as an organized club are complete, members can ski or ride using their Club Cards at Boston Mills, Brandywine or Alpine Valley on the club’s designated day only.
+- After the five weeks of lessons as an organized club are complete, members can ski or ride using their Club Cards at Boston Mills, Brandywine or Alpine Valley on the club’s designated day only, as an all day snow pass.
 Your Club Card will still only be active during the club’s selected day.

-- At the discretion of management near the end of the season, Club Cards may become all-day snow passes on the club’s designated day.
-The Club Program Manager will provide the date this option becomes available.
-This will NOT include any of our Late Night sessions.
+- This will NOT include any of our Late Night sessions.
 You will have to pay the $10.00 upgrade fee to ski or ride during our Late Night sessions.
 (Or use a Value Pass)

 Club members, except for those with Season Passholder packages, receive four *$10 Value Passes that can be used towards any of the following: